helpical/wordpress-ticketing-plugin/README.md

 3. Compile the CSS codes in `src/scss` by running `gulp scss` command.

 ### Helpical RESTful APIs documents
-If you need to modify the behavior of this Wordpress plugin by your needs, we invite you to visit https://apidocs.helpical.com to get familiar with the structure of Helpical RESTful APIS.
+If you need to modify the behavior of this Wordpress plugin by your needs, we invite you to visit https://apidocs.helpical.com to get familiar with the structure of Helpical RESTful APIs.

 ### Support & bug reporting
 If you encounter with any possible issue and need our support services, or if you find any bug in this plugin, please contact us via admin@helpical.com.